nkarthikraj/CryptoIV/README.md

 ---------------------------------------
 ./flatc.exe --binary --schema --cpp --gen-mutable PropertyTree.fbs

-client send data stream continuesly thrh socket server recevies data stream and prints it in the screen
+Client send data stream continuesly thrh tcp socket.
+Server recevies data stream and prints it in the screen. boost asio library is used for managing socket.